Explore Islay

 Islay Villages Overview

-Islay has six villages of genuinely distinct character, all within 45 minutes' drive of each other.
+Islay has six main villages, each with their own distinct character and feel, all within 45 minutes' drive of each other.
 Our three properties — Portbahn House, Shorefield Eco House, and Curlew Cottage — sit on the Loch Indaal shoreline near Bruichladdich, which puts Port Charlotte, Bowmore, and Portnahaven within easy reach on a single morning.
 The rest of the island opens from there: Port Askaig on the north coast for the Jura ferry, Port Ellen in the south as the gateway to the whisky coast.

 Islay Villages